Cr31J/TrekTrail/README.md

 # TrekTrail
-Interactive trip planner: CSS and JS-powered website to effortlessly plan and organize your next adventure or travel itinerary.
+Easy-to-use trip planning template: A website design with CSS and JS that helps you create customized travel plans.